yaokai-liu/xParse/README.md

   - **labels** and **rules**.
     all label and rules share a same namespace.
     label's name can't be set same with any rule.
-    label's scope is on in local xParse regexp.
+    label's scope is only in local xParse regexp.

 ## Codegen

+(no content yet)

 ## Virtual Machine and Byte Code Instructions